Website author headshot

 Takeaway: The Avid Hifi Diva II turntable shares the look of Avid's high-end models and keeps surface noise low, while producing a vibrant sound.
 It is an engaging and entertaining listen that would allow one to reacquaint themselves with their music collection.

-How useful are hifi reviews?
-We consider them useful for three things: (1) Surfacing new products you should demo in person at a dealer.
-(2) Learning which products reviewers unanimously praise as the best they've ever heard (this means they probably are legitimately great).
-(3) Identifying a product's unique attributes that satisfy your idiosyncratic needs and tastes.
-Beyond that, we discount what reviewers say because they heap praise on everything—rarely being negative for fear of souring relationships with manufacturers.
-Further, they seldom have more than a couple products on-hand at once, relying on their imperfect memories to compare to past products.
+What are hifi reviews useful for?
+(1) Identifying products you should demo in person at a dealer.
+(2) Learning which products reviewers unanimously praise as the best they've heard (this means they probably are legitimately great).
+(3) Identifying a product's attributes that satisfy your idiosyncratic needs and tastes.
+Beyond that, we often discount what reviewers say because they heap praise on most products—and are often apprehensive about publishing strong criticism or comparisons between products.
+Further, they seldom have more than a few products on-hand, often relying on their memories to compare past products.
+Always listen for yourself.

-Read the reviews
+reviews

 [{"title":"Avid Diva II turntable","link":"https://hifiplus.com/articles/avid-diva-ii-turntable","source":"Hi-Fi+","datePublished":""},{"title":"Avid Diva II review","link":"https://www.techradar.com/reviews/audio-visual/hi-fi-and-audio/turntables/avid-diva-ii-625769/review","source":"TechRadar","datePublished":""}]